aminnie/amidifx/README.md

   * Do this: 1) Select voice bank, 2) then proceed to select a Voice from this Bank, then 3) click on any of Channels 1 through 16.
 The voice has not registered on the Channel yet - in case you clicked on the wrong channel.
 Once you have your preferred channel, then 4) proceed to click the Set Voice Button.

 * Select Voice Button:
   * Programs the selected Voice into a CHannel, and forward the PC, MSB and LSB to the sound module.
-If you keyboard is connected the channel in the sound module it should sound.
+If your keyboard is connected the channel in the sound module it should sound.
-* Effect sLiders (again): Once you have the voice programmed into a channel continue to adjust the VOL etc. effects on this CHannel.
+* Effect Sliders (again): Once you have the voice programmed into a channel continue to adjust the VOL etc. effects on this CHannel.
 All Effects are saved with its respective MIDI channel and every MIDI channel can be configured differently.
 * Preset 1 through 1 selector:
   * At the top of the Preset List, the Preset 1 (default) dropdown can used to select different Preset to configure all 16 channels for.
 * Copy Next Button: